Bride price: Ancient Greece

 Some of the marriage settlements mentioned in the Iliad and Odyssey suggest that bride price was a custom of Homeric society.
 The language used for various marriage transactions, however, may blur distinctions between bride price and dowry, and a third practice called "indirect dowry," whereby the groom hands over property to the bride which is then used to establish the new household.
 "Homeric society" is a fictional construct involving legendary figures and deities, though drawing on the historical customs of various times and places in the Greek world.
 At the time when the Homeric epics were composed, "primitive" practices such as bride price and polygamy were no longer part of Greek society.
 Mentions of them preserve, if they have a historical basis at all, customs dating from the Age of Migrations (c.
 1200–1000 BC) and the two centuries following.

 In the Iliad, Agamemnon promises Achilles that he can take a bride without paying the bride price (Greek hednon), instead receiving a dowry (pherne).
 In the Odyssey, the least arguable references to bride price are in the marriage settlements for Ctimene, the sister of Odysseus; Pero, the daughter of Neleus, who demanded cattle for her; and the goddess Aphrodite herself, whose husband Hephaestus threatens to make her father Zeus return the bride price given for her, because she was adulterous.
 It is possible that the Homeric "bride price" is part of a reciprocal exchange of gifts between the prospective husband and the bride's father, but while gift exchange is a fundamental practice of aristocratic friendship and hospitality, it occurs rarely, if at all, in connection with marriage arrangements.

 Islamic law

 Islamic law commands a groom to give the bride a gift called a Mahr prior to the consummation of the marriage.
-A mahr differs from the standard meaning of bride-price in that it is not to the family of the bride, but to the wife to keep for herself; it is thus more accurately described as a dower.
+A mahr differs from the standard bride-price in that it is paid not to the family of the bride, but to the wife to keep for herself; it is thus more accurately described as a dower.
 In the Qur'an, it is mentioned in chapter 4, An-Nisa, verse 4 as follows:

 And give to the women (whom you marry) their Mahr [obligatory bridal money given by the husband to his wife at the time of marriage] with a good heart; but if they, of their own good pleasure, remit any part of it to you, take it and enjoy it without fear of any harm (as Allah has made it lawful).